adinasarapu/adinasarapu.github.io/_posts/2020-02-09-blog-spark-sql.md

 +-------------------------+
 ```

-**Spark Data Frame Schema**:
+**Spark DataFrame Schema**:
 Schema is definition for the column name and it’s data type.
 In Spark, the data source defines the schema, and we infer it from the source.
 Spark Data Frame always uses Spark types (`org.apache.spark.sql.types`)

-To check the Schema of Spark Data Frame use the following command.
+To check the Schema of Spark DataFrame use the following command.
 ```
 scala> println(df.schema)
 ```

 Alternatively, a user can define the schema explicitly and read the data using user defined schema definition (when data source is csv or json files).

 If you know the schema of the file ahead and do not want to use the inferSchema option for column names and types, use user-defined custom column names and type using schema option.
 ```